NICMx/Jool/doc/usr/mod-run-stateful.md

 ![Figure 1 - IPv4 TCP from an IPv6 node](images/run-stateful-firefox-4to6.png)

-TODO - regenerate the image; it's using the old network.

 See the further reading below to see how to enable IPv4 nodes to start communication.

 ## Stopping Jool